Covid19 Safety Protocols

 What can you expect from your eye exam?

-First, our friendly receptionist will greet you and take your contact information including phone number, address, etc. Then one our of trained optometric assistants will escort you to a “pre-testing” area where they will take measurements like the approximate way you currently see, color vision, depth perception, blood pressure and pressures within the eye, as well as take an Optomap retinal image (see bottom of page for more details on the optomap).
+First, our friendly receptionist will greet you and take your contact information including phone number, address, etc. Then one our of trained optometric assistants will escort you to a “pre-testing” area where they will take preliminary measurements like the approximate way you currently see, color vision, depth perception, blood pressure and pressures within the eye, as well as take an Optomap retinal image (see bottom of page for more details on the Optomap).
 They will ask some questions about any visual or medical history and record the amount of vision you have with your natural vision and with any eye glass or contact lens correction you currently wear.
-They may also do a few additional tests that will give the doctor a starting point on your vision
+They may also do a few additional tests that will give the doctor a starting point on your personal situation.

-Next, the optometrist will check your eyes for vision errors (like myopia, hyperopia, astigmatism and presbyopia), as well as test for eye health concerns (including cataracts, strabismus, macular degeneration, and glaucoma) and potential medical conditions (such as hypertension, diabetes, cancer, and multiple sclerosis).
+Next, the doctor of optometry will check your eyes for vision errors (like myopia, hyperopia, astigmatism and presbyopia), as well as test for eye health concerns (including cataracts, strabismus, macular degeneration, and glaucoma) and potential medical conditions (such as hypertension, diabetes, cancer, and multiple sclerosis).
 Frequently eye drops are used to "dilate" the pupils (open them wide so that a more through look inside of the eyes is possible) and special photos of the inside of the eye may also be recommended.
 After the initial evaluation, the doctor may request further specialized testing based on their findings.